 How to make this empress gin cocktail

-First, do a dry shake- I do this because it gives a foamier texture to the cocktail.
-Place all the ingredients in a shaker without ice and shake well.
+Step 1: Dry shake- Place all the ingredients in a shaker without ice and shake well.

 *Please Sip responsibly!*